 Is air quality improving in the European Union?

 In 2013, the European Commission adopted a Clean Air Policy Package aiming to achieve existing air quality legislation by 2020 and further improving air quality by 2030.
-This included an updated National Emission Ceilings (NEC) Directive with emission reduction commitments of five major pollutants applicable to all member states: ammonia (NH3), nitrogen oxides (NOx), non-methane volatile organic compounds (NMVOCs), and sulfur dioxide (SO2).
+This included an updated National Emission Ceilings (NEC) Directive with emission reduction commitments of five major pollutants applicable to all member states: ammonia (NH3), nitrogen oxides (NOx), non-methane volatile organic compounds (NMVOCs), and sulphur dioxide (SO2).

 In 2018, the EU collectively met the 2010 emission ceilings set by the previous NEC Directive for NH3, NOx, NMVOCs, and SO2.
 However, more work has to be done for member states in order to meet 2030 reduction commitments on NOx emissions.
 In addition, more than half of the member states will need to reduce fine particulate matter (PM2.5) emissions by over 30%, and NH3 reduction remains a challenge for 25 member states.